 - Catch Phrase: "I'm dead sexy."

-- Fat Bastard: Trope namer.
+- Fat Bastard: The Trope Namer.

 - Fan Disservice: In the second movie, where he sleeps with Felicity.
 Send the Brain Bleach!

-- Heel-Face Turn: He stops being evil at the end of the third film and loses all his weight thanks to his Subway Diet.
+- Heel-Face Turn: He stops being evil at the end of the third film and loses all his weight thanks to his Subway diet.

-- Wire Fu: He tries using this attack in the third film, to the point of visibly held up by wires and calling attention to the people in the background holding him up.
+- Wire Fu: He tries using this attack in the third film, to the point of being visibly held up by wires and calling attention to the people in the background holding him up.
 Unfortunately, one of the wires breaks halfway through and he's just left dangling in the air.